 Have a tin of chopped tomatoes handy and looking for inspiration?
-Check out our ideas for how to use this store cupboard essential in batch cooking, midweek meals and restaurant-w0rthy dinners.
+Check out our ideas for how to use this store cupboard essential (here is our best tinned tomatoes taste test) in batch cooking, midweek meals and restaurant-w0rthy dinners.
 We also have ideas for using tins of chickpeas here, plus plenty more pasta bakes to try here.

 - We use tins of chopped tomatoes in our recipes